FG will fulfill every promise to youths, Imoukhuede assures job seekers - Nigeria Today

 Nomeh said that no fewer than 8,000 applications were received for N-Power from Ebonyi in 2016 while graduates who had applied for the ongoing 2017 enrolment form in the state had reached 23,435.

-The commissioner thanked President Buhari and Acting President Yemi Osinbajo for initiating the scheme which had provided solutions to the unemployment situation in the country.(NAN)
+The commissioner thanked President Buhari and Acting President Yemi Osinbajo for initiating the scheme which had provided solutions to the unemployment situation in the country

-The post FG will fulfill every promise to youths, Imoukhuede assures job seekers appeared first on BusinessDay : News you can trust.
+The post FG will fulfill every promise to youths, Imoukhuede assures job seekers appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share